 Anara blurted the words out almost before I had said “hello”.

 I thought, hard and fast, forming in my mind the right words for a proper congratulations in her language.
-But the words never left my lips.
-Over the phone line I could hear the whisper of Anara’s muffled sobs.
+Thankfully, the words never left my lips.
+Over the phone line, I could hear the whisper of Anara’s muffled sobs.

 Anara has been married for a couple of years, and her husband is generally kind and responsible.
 Had something happened to him?